• Skip to primary navigation

 Eve's Pudding in a bowl with custard.

-More Comforting Puddings
+More Comfort Puddings

 As the nights draw in and the weather gets chillier it’s time to embrace comfort food!
 Hence I asked some fellow food bloggers for their favourite puddings, so here they are along with a few of mine: